miguelperosanz/Football_predictor/README.md

 2) Machine learning part.
 As usual, not the longest part of the project.
 I used logistic regressions and linear regressions.
 No, don't think I did not try deep learning.
 I did and I used Grid Search cross validation for searching the best hyperparameters.
 Surprisingly the results for the linear regression were a little bit more accurate than for the neural network.
 If you want to check it, just check the file Models.ipynb.

 3) Visualization and deployment of results.
 For the graphs I used d3.js, a powerful library of javascript when it comes to data visualization.
 I deployed it by using Flask.
 The "core" of the app is the file app.py.
-You can check index.html to see the html documents and the d3.js files in the folder static/js
+You can check index.html to see the html documents and the d3.js files in the folder static/js.
+I deployed the project by using Flask and used AWS with Elastic Beanstalk for the web page: http://footballpredictor14-env.eba-fv9fugkn.eu-west-1.elasticbeanstalk.com/